How To Create The Best Travel Photos

 Photography’s Hidden Benefit For Travellers

-There is a benefit to the pursuit of photography when travelling that is not immediately apparent, but after decades of photographing, I’ve noticed that I have developed a heightened sense of awareness of my surroundings.
-It’s all those little details that would usually escape my attention if it was not for a camera in my hand – the two people whispering to each other in a corner, the way an elderly person leans on their cane, the ability to discern to see how light flows into rooms, doorways, and how reflections make a scene look, and how leading lines capture your attention.
+There is a benefit to the pursuit of photography when travelling that is not immediately apparent.
+Still, after decades of photographing, I’ve noticed that I have developed a heightened sense of awareness of my surroundings.
+It’s all those little details that would usually escape my attention if it was not for a camera in my hand.
+The two people whispering to each other in a corner, the way an older person leans on their cane, the ability to discern to see how light flows into rooms, doorways, and how reflections make a scene look, and how leading lines capture your attention.